 Prioritise your main tasks and put them in the table accordingly

 After creating your list, you then need to prioritise it.
 Set the time you want to dedicate to each task.
-Once you have done that, you put your tasks into the table on the right hand column (email me for a copy below).
+Once you have done that, you put your tasks into the table on the right hand column.
 You can label the tasks column based on the activities you do during a week.

 Set a time target for each main task